anthdm/superkit/README.md

 gothkit [myprojectname]
 ```

-CD into your project and start the development server
+Navigate to your project and start the development server:
 ```
 cd [myprojectname]